Siya Ke Ram: Yuddh Kand

 Ram, Lakshman, and the monkey army reach Lanka, and Ram declares war against Ravan.
 Ravan plans troops to attack the monkey army at midnight.
 Ravan's army attacks the monkey army as per plan.
 Meghnadh plans to kill Ram and Lakshman.
-With his illusion, he shoots an invisible venomous arrow at Ram and Lakshman.
+With his illusion, Meghnadh shoots an invisible venomous arrow at Ram and Lakshman.
 They become unconscious.
-There was no way to cure them because it is a potent poison.
 Ravan becomes happy that his son Meghnadh has killed Ram and Lakshman.
-Sita feels shattered when she hears that Ram has died.
-Lord Shiva then decides to request the King of birds, Lord Garuda (Lord Vishnu's vehicle, and thus Lord Ram's as well) to save Ram and Lakshman, which he does.
+Lord Shiva then decides to request the King of birds, Lord Garuda to save Ram and Lakshman, which he does.

 Ram then kills many more warriors in the war, including Ravan's younger brother Kumbhakarna.
 This gravely angers Ravan, and he decides to kill Ram as soon as possible.
-After that, he sends Meghanad (his son) to fight Ram-Lakshman.
+After that, he sends Meghanad to fight Ram-Lakshman.
 He goes to the battlefield and fights Lakshman.
 He uses Shakti on Lakshman, and Lakshman goes into an unconscious state.
 Trijata tells Ram's army the address of Sushena.
 Hanuman flies to the house of Sushena.
 Sushena tells the only option to save Lakshman is Sanjeevani Booti.
 Hanuman flies to the Himalayas to get Sanjeevani.
 After he returns, a Lepa of Sanjeevani is drunk by Lakshman, which brings him back to life.
 While in Lanka, Meghnad does the Devi Yagya to get Divine Weapons and Divine Horsecart.
 The disadvantage of this Yagya was that if the Yagya is stopped in between, then the person doing it gets killed.
 The vanar sena disturbs Meghnad.
 Lakshman chops off the head of Meghanad.
 After this, Raavan enters the battlefield.
 Ram gets hurt, and Ravana nearly strangles him to death.
 Each time he attacks Ravan, he gets back.
 Vibhishana tells the secret of Ravan to Ram that he had nectar in his navel.
 Ram then shots the arrows at Ravan's navel.
 Ravan dies.
-But After he dies, his mother creates his elder and more powerful brother, Sahastra Ravan.
+But after he dies, his mother creates his elder and more powerful brother, Sahastra Ravan.
 Now Ram thinks that since he was able to kill Ravan once he can kill him once again.
 He starts shooting arrows at Sahastra Ravan.
 But nothing happens to Sahastra Ravan, he single-handedly defeats them all.
 Kaikesi informs this to Sita and she rushes to the battlefield.
 In a fit of rage, she transforms herself into Kali and kills Sahastra Ravan.
+Later, Lakshman talks to Urmila's idol that was given by Sita and thanks her for her support and love and for granting his Nidra, he tells her that Ram and sita meeting time has come and their reunion is also not away.
+Later, Ram questions Sita's purity and then Sita does the Fire test and proves her purity.
+Later, they all return to the kingdom and reunite with all others.
+Sumitra sees Lakshman desire to meet Urmila in the eyes and tells him to go and reunite with her and also wake her from the Nidra as she will only open her eyes when Lakshman is in front of her.